dimitrovakulenko/Scripture/README.md

   - Set ApiKey to your OpenAI API key.
   - Set ModelName to the desired model (e.g., gpt-4o).
   - Keep Endpoint empty.

+### Running the Plugin in AutoCAD

+After installation or compilation, you can run the plugin in AutoCAD:

+- In AutoCAD, use the command `NETLOAD`
+- Select `scripture.dll` file from the plugin folder (`C:\Program Files\Scripture Plugin\` in case of full install, binaries folder in case of local build)

+### Using the Plugin

+Once the plugin is loaded in AutoCAD, you can use it as follows:

+**Step 1: Enter a Prompt and Generate Script**

+   Start by entering a prompt that describes the action you want to automate, and click the "Generate Script" button.
+If the LLM (Language Model) successfully generates the script, you will be automatically navigated to Step 3.

+**Step 3: Execute or Save as Plugin**

+   At this stage, you can either execute the script immediately or save it as a separate DLL/plugin for future use.
+If you choose to save the script, it will be compiled into a custom command dll that can be used in AutoCAD anytime by loading the DLL with the `NETLOAD` command and executing corresponding command.

+**Step 2: Fix Script Errors (Optional)**

+   If script generation fails or produces errors, you will be taken to Step 2.

+   Here, you can attempt to fix the script automatically by clicking "Try Fix" or manually edit the script using the AvalonEdit control.

+   Once you've made changes, click "Recompile Script" to verify if the errors are resolved.

+### Software Architecture

+*(This section will be filled in by the developer)*

+### License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Tags

+#AutoCAD #CoPilot #LLM #Automation #GPT-4 #OpenAI #Azure #Plugin #Scripture #WPF #CSharp #Roslyn #RoslynAPI #.NET8 #CodeGeneration